-Thought addiction is one of the most damaging addictions of all addictions because thoughts play a major part in the formation of every other addiction.
+Thought addiction is one of the most damaging habits of all addictions because thoughts play a significant part in the formation of every other addiction.
 Thoughts are generated and formed from your belief system.
-A belief system is made up of accumulated “core beliefs”.
-A core belief forms every time you experience a situation in life.
+A belief system is made up of accumulated “core beliefs.”
+A core belief develops every time you experience a situation in life.

 The definition of core belief is a belief that you form about yourself during life situations you experience along with an associated emotion.
-Both the formed belief and associated emotion are independent of memory recorded during that event.
+Both the established belief and related emotion are independent of memory recorded during that event.
 Core beliefs reside in your subconscious mind and are for the most part hidden from your conscious mind.
 Core beliefs send the content to your inner voice.
 It’s your inner voice which determines the flavor and formation of your thoughts.
-Therefore if your core beliefs are negative then your inner voice will be negative critical and possibly judgmental resulting in negative and distorted thoughts.
+Therefore if your core beliefs are negative, then your inner voice will be negative, critical, and possibly judgmental resulting in negative and distorted thoughts.

 Ruminating on negative and distorted thoughts can cause you to form a thought addiction.
-Ruminating on thought can also cause your thoughts to become diluted.
+Ruminating on a distorted thought can also create those thoughts to become diluted.

 Let’s look at this way.
 Say you want to kill a weed.
 You can rip or pick off the top and no matter how many times you do that the weed grows back.
 Why is that?
-It is because even though the top is removed the roots are still there and it will grow again.
-In order to kill or stop the weed from growing again, you have to remove the roots.
+It is because even though the top is removed the roots are still there and it will rise again.
+To kill or stop the weed from growing again, you have to remove the source.

 To eliminate an addiction you have the power to remove the root.
-Once the root is gone so is the trigger and craving to do continue the use or behavior.
+Once the source is gone so is the associated trigger and craving to continue the use or the repetitive behavior.

 Visit my website and click here to download free eBook.